Habis179/countdown_desktop_widget/README.md

 ## Development Journey
-v1.0: Basic countdown with fixed date v1.2: Added custom date selection v1.5: Improved UI with modern design v2.0: Added persistence and custom titles v2.1: Enhanced desktop integration
+v1.0: Basic countdown with fixed date v1.1: Added custom date selection v1.2: Improved UI with modern design v2.0: Added persistence and custom titles v2.1: Enhanced desktop integration

 ## How to Use
-- Download the .exe file
+- Download the .exe file from the dist folder
 - Run the application
 - Set your event title and target date
 - Position anywhere on your desktop